Du Fu: Translation

 A variety of styles have been used in efforts to translate Du Fu's work into English.
 As Burton Watson remarks in The Selected Poems of Du Fu, "There are many different ways to approach the problems involved in translating Du Fu, which is why we need as many different translations as possible" (p. xxii).
 The translators have had to contend with bringing out the formal constraints of the original without sounding laboured to a Western ear (particularly when translating regulated verse, or lǜshi), and accommodating the complex allusions contained particularly in the later works (Hawkes writes that "his poems do not as a rule come through very well in translation"—p. ix).

-One extreme on each issue is represented by Kenneth Rexroth's One Hundred Poems From the Chinese.
+One extreme on each issue is represented by Kenneth Rexroth's One Hundred Poems from the Chinese.
 His are free translations, which seek to conceal the parallelisms through enjambement and expansion and contraction of the content; his responses to the allusions are firstly to omit most of these poems from his selection, and secondly to "translate out" the references in those works which he does select.
-Other translators have placed much greater weight on trying to convey a sense of the poetic forms used by Du Fu.
 Vikram Seth in Three Chinese Poets uses English-style rhyme schemes, whereas Keith Holyoak in Facing the Moon approximates the Chinese rhyme scheme; both use end-stopped lines and preserve some degree of parallelism.
 In The Selected Poems of Du Fu, Burton Watson follows the parallelisms quite strictly, persuading the western reader to adapt to the poems rather than vice versa.
 Similarly, he deals with the allusion of the later works by combining literal translation with extensive annotation.
 Arthur Cooper also translated selected poems of Du Fu and Li Bai, which were published under the Penguin Classics imprint.
 David Hinton has also published selected poems for New Directions, first in 1989 followed by an expanded and revised edition in 2020.
 In 2015, Stephen Owen published annotated translations, with facing Chinese texts, of the complete poetry of Du Fu in six volumes.